vj012/Web-Scrapper/README.md

 Before Running the code make sure to add the excel file in the runtime enviorment.

-First to bypass the Amazon captcha we use rotating proxies with random user agent To rotate user agents in Python
+First to bypass the Amazon captcha we use rotating proxies with random user agent The HTTP headers User-Agent is a request header that allows a characteristic string that allows network protocol peers to identify the Operating System and Browser of the web-server.
+To rotate user agents in Python

 1. Collect a list of User-Agent strings of some recent real browsers.